Charming "Adelaide's Barn" offers stylish, self-contained accommodation as an alternative to in-house bed and breakfast in the Garden Suite.

 Sit back in the bright sunny lounge with full width bifold windows and enjoy views from three aspects - the Richmond Hills to the west, part of the Woodside garden to the north and through french doors to the courtyard with views south through willow and walnut trees to the vineyards beyond.

-Relax and choose from the magazines and books, enjoy the television channels from Freeview, or choose a DVD.
+Relax and choose from the magazines and books, enjoy the Sky TV television channels (full package including movies and sport), or choose a DVD.

 If you have had a long journey or just want to kick your shoes off and relax, order and enjoy an informal antipasto platter in the courtyard or in a picnic spot in the garden - just give us a few hours notice.